 LHV - A private bank based in Tallinn, LHV offers several different types of local and European business accounts that can be used as a payment account or corporate card (ECC).

-Nordea - Nordea is one of Europe's largest banks headquartered in Finland offering local Estonian companies various options from just opening an account at their branch office up through full online banking services
+Nordea - Nordea is one of Europe's largest banks headquartered in Finland offering local Estonian companies various options from just opening an account at their branch office up through full online financial services

-Should you open a business bank account in Estonia or elsewhere?
+Should you open a business account in Estonia or elsewhere?

-You can open a business bank account in any country, but there are advantages and disadvantages to opening a business bank account in your home country or elsewhere.
+You can open a business account in any country, but there are advantages and disadvantages to opening a business account in your home country or elsewhere.

-Advantages of opening a business bank account in your home country:
+Advantages of opening a business account in your home country: